-The narcissus plant is pronounced as Shui Xian (水仙) in Chinese language which literally translates to water-immortal.
+The narcissus plant is pronounced as Shui Xian (水仙) in Chinese language which literally translates to water-immortal, or water fairy.
 It can also be sometimes referred to as Jin Zhan Yin Tai (金盖银薹) which means golden cup silver base.

 This is a flowering plant which blooms around the commencement of Chinese New Year, giving it an association with welcoming good luck and fortune for the coming year.

 Paintings with narcissus in bloom should give an observer an indication of the season depicted.